 - terminate the worker's employment if and only if presentation of false documents violates your company's dishonesty policy and other employees would face termination for similar conduct.

-To give yourself additional peace of mind, consider signing up for E-Verify can be helpful to employers.
-This federal program allows employers to submit information from an employee’s I-9 to the U.S. government for confirmation that the employee is work-authorized.
+Signing up for E-Verify can be helpful to employers.
+This federal program allows you to submit information from an employee's I-9 to the U.S. government for confirmation that the employee is work-authorized.

 The E-Verify system includes a photo-match tool for certain documents.
-This provides the photograph that the government has on file from an employee’s document so that you can match it against the document the employee provided.
-E-Verify is not 100% accurate, but it does provide additional assurance that an employee’s documents are genuine and that the employee is authorized to work.
+This provides the photograph that the government has on file from an employee's document so that you can compare it against the document the employee provided.
+E-Verify is not 100% accurate, but it does provide additional assurance that an employee's documents are genuine and that the employee is authorized to work.